qwang-big/Eier/README.md

 ![example bipartite graph](https://raw.githubusercontent.com/qwang-big/irene-web/master/images/irene_fig.jpg)
 *Fig. 1 Genes with more enhancer alterations have higher rank*

 The whole idea has been demonstrated in the Chapter III of Qi Wang's [dissertation](https://github.com/qwang-big/irene-web/blob/master/docs/chapter3.pdf).
 For the above purposes, we employed singular value decomposition [dPCA](http://www.biostat.jhsph.edu/~hji/dpca/) and random walk ranking [PageRank](http://igraph.org/r/doc/page_rank.html).
 The epigenetic alterations over genomic regulatory elements between two groups are presented as dPC scores and further to PageRank scores during solving the enhancer-promoter relationships.
-To begin with, *Irene* starts from the following data inputs.

 # Installation
 *Irene* can be installed directly from GitHub with the help of *devtools* package: